Skip to content

 }

-The top-level envelope (inputs, outputs) provides logical separation between model parameters and expected predictions, facilitating schema validation at both entry and exit boundaries.
+The top-level envelope (fields, reports, explanations) provides logical separation between model parameters, expected predictions, and explanation metadata.

 3.2 Field Type Taxonomy